Match Report

 Bromley played a much better game than they did at Claremont Road, Wade (right-half) and Coulson and Reece (forwards) doing particularly well.
 They did not play Fallon or Weeks (two old Golders Green players who appeared in the game at Claremont Road).

-When the outlook seemed decidedly black F. Boston reduced the lead with a long shot, the ball striking the post and going into the net.
+When the outlook seemed decidedly black F. BOSTON reduced the lead with a long shot, the ball striking the post and going into the net.
 Whether Boston meant to shoot or pass into the centre we must leave him to say.
-It was a " soft " gaol, but it counted.
+It was a " soft " goal, but it counted.

 Half-time came with the score 3-2 in favour of Bromley, a lead which on the play they well deserved.